🎁 Giveaway: Enter on Reddit for free lifetime access to AiCybr CompTIA, CCNA, and PBQ resources.

 moltworker architecture

-Experimental: This is a proof of concept demonstrating that OpenClaw can run in Cloudflare Sandbox.
+Experimental: This is a proof of concept (maintained under cloudflare/moltworker) demonstrating that OpenClaw can run in Cloudflare Sandbox.
 It is not officially supported and may break without notice.
 Use at your own risk.

 Deploy to Cloudflare